How Old Is Your House? 11 Ways to Check Your Home’s Age

 9. Research the style of your home’s architecture

 Every house has its own unique architecture.
 If you don’t have access to traditional records, starting with the style of the home could narrow down the era it was likely built.
-Whether it is neo-traditional, post war, or from the Gilded Age, each architecture is like a unique style that hearkens back to a particular time.
-Neighboring houses that are similar to your home could also help you determine the age.
+Be it neo-traditional, post war, or from the Gilded Age, each architectural style reflects a distinct period in history.
+Neighboring houses that are similar to your home also could help you determine the age.
 Along with architectural changes, building codes change over time, as Kaminsky explains about his market.

 10. Use a paid service like neighborwho.com